-For more information on CompTIA's credentials, visit its website at www.comptia.org
+For more information on CompTIA's credentials, visit its website at www.comptia.org /certifications.

-ISACA[®]
+ISACA®

-ISACA, formerly known as the Information Systems Audit and Control Association, is a nonprofit global organization that Epromotes "the development, adoption, and use of globally accepted, industry-leading knowledge and practices for Einformation systems."
+ISACA, formerly known as the Information Systems Audit and Control Association, is a nonprofit global organization that promotes "the development, adoption, and use of globally accepted, industry-leading knowledge and practices for information systems."
 ISACA provides security training at conferences and training events.
 The organization offers four certification programs for IT security professionals.
 TABLE 14-4 lists the ISACA certifications.

-TABLE 14-4ISACA certifications.
+TABLE 14-4 | ISACA certifications.